 This April, we’re celebrating Youth Month by depositing $5 to all new youth members*!

-*Promotional offer available to new members with no previous relationship with 1st Ed Credit Union from April 1-30, 2019. $5 initial deposit will be put on hold as a membership share and cannot be withdrawn without closing the membership. $5 new member incentive will be revoked when a new membership is closed within 6 months of the opening date.
-You can apply in person at any of our branches; or online here.
-Social Security Number and a valid photo ID are required to open a new membership.
+*Promotional offer available from April 1 – 30, 2020 to new youth members with no previous relationship with 1st Ed Credit Union who are 17 years of age and younger. $5 initial deposit will be put on hold as a membership share and cannot be withdrawn without closing the membership. $5 new member incentive will be revoked when a new membership is closed within 6 months of the opening date.
+You can apply in person at any of our branches or online here.
+Social Security Number of minor and parent/guardian and a valid photo ID of parent/guardian are required to open a new membership.
 Federally insured by NCUA.